 Mike Miller (2011): Assistant Professor @ UC, Davis Mike worked as an undergraduate with Eric Johnson, and then completed his PhD in 2011 with Chris Doe.
 While at the UO, he worked on developing RAD tagging as a technique for population genomics.
 He went straight from his graduate work to an assistant professorship at the University of California, Davis.

-Greg Finnigan (2011): Postdoc @ UC Berkeley Greg received his PhD in the Stevens lab in 2011.
+Greg Finnigan (2011): Assistant Professor @ Kansas State University Greg received his PhD in the Stevens lab in 2011.
 He completed four first author publications (including one in Nature).
-He now has a prestigious Miller Postdoctoral Fellowship at UC Berkeley for his work with Jeremy Thorner.
+He received a prestigious Miller Postdoctoral Fellowship at UC Berkeley for his work with Jeremy Thorner.

 Rick Nipper (2007): President of Floragenex